 The title of a piece of art can be just as important, if not more important, than the actual piece itself.
 Because of this, artists take lots of care to pick out just that perfect name for their creative endeavors.
 While picking out the right name for a piece of art is undoubtedly one of the more satisfying parts of creating something, it can be one of the most difficult to do.
 Today we discuss the difficulty of naming a photo.

-Cramer Imaging's fine art landscape photograph of horses eating at a barn in Capitol Reef National Park Utah
+Audrey Cramer Photography's fine art landscape photograph of horses eating at a barn in Capitol Reef National Park Utah

 Creating Art